Lapin0t/phd-manuscript/main/03_substitution.typ

     Gamma asgn(X) Delta := forall {alpha} -> Gamma ctx.var alpha -> X th Delta th alpha $
 ]

-As seen in @sec-sub-ovw, because assignments are represented as functions, will make explicit use of extensional equality on assignments.
+As seen in @sec-sub-ovw, because assignments are represented as functions, we will make explicit use of extensional equality on assignments.
 Given $gamma, delta cl Gamma asgn(X) Delta$, it is expressed as follows.